ronaldbosma/protect-apim-with-oauth/README.md

 The template creates an API Management service with an OAuth-protected API.
-It also deploys three Entra ID app registrations using the [Microsoft Graph Bicep Extension](https://learn.microsoft.com/en-us/community/content/microsoft-graph-bicep-extension): one app registration that represents the APIs in API Management, one client with 'read' and 'write' permissions and one client with no API access (for testing authorization failures).
+It also deploys three Entra ID app registrations using the [Microsoft Graph Bicep Extension](https://learn.microsoft.com/en-us/community/content/microsoft-graph-bicep-extension):
 Additionally, Application Insights and Log Analytics Workspace are deployed for monitoring and logging purposes.
+A Key Vault is also included to securely store client secrets for integration tests.

 Want to learn more about how this template works?
 Check out the accompanying blog post [Protect APIs in Azure API Management with OAuth](https://ronaldbosma.github.io/blog/2025/09/16/protect-apis-in-azure-api-management-with-oauth/).